influxdata/influxdata-operator/README.md

 The Influxdata Operator creates, configures and manages Influxdb OSS running on Kubernetes.

-InfluxData delivers a complete Time Series Platform built specifically for metrics, events, and other time-based data â€” a modern time-series platform.
+InfluxData delivers a complete Time Series Platform built specifically for metrics, events, and other time-based data — a modern time-series platform.
 Whether the data comes from humans, sensors, or machines, InfluxData empowers developers to build next-generation monitoring, analytics, and IoT applications faster, easier, and to scale delivering real business value quickly.